Updated January 2024

 WHAT’S THE CAREER OUTLOOK FOR THE PUBLIC POLICY FIELD?

-Public policy professionals are in growing demand across Canada.
+Public policy professionals are in demand across Canada.

-According to data from the Labour Market Information Council, the number of online job postings for social policy researchers and consultants has increased by 35 per cent over the past three years.
+According to data from the Labour Market Information Council, there were more than 480 online job postings for social policy researchers and consultants in 2023.

 WANT TO LEARN MORE ABOUT PUBLIC POLICY DEVELOPMENT?